renakdup/wp-docker-env-boilerplate/Readme.md

 2. Run command `Make d.up`
 3. Visit site [wp-docker-boilerplate.local](http://wp-docker-boilerplate.local)

+If you have a problems with access right for files, try using the next command for fixing it:
+`sudo chown USER:GROUP FILE`

 If you want change domain, you need to change `server_name` in `./docker/nginxconf.d/default.conf`.